Envisioning Our Future

 Over the past few weeks we’ve welcomed back several alumni speakers, including the following wonderful CDS ambassadors.

-On Tuesday, students in our Senior School Health Science Club were treated to a virtual presentation by Sonya Arrigo '15, who is now working as a Doctor of Naturopathic Medicine.
+On Tuesday, students in our Senior School Health Science Club were treated to a virtual presentation by Sonya Arrigo '15, who is now pursuing her degree in Naturopathic Medicine.

 On February 11th, students gathered for a unique and flavorful experience at our Cultural Dessert Taste Test Experience in the CDS Dining Hall, an event designed to celebrate global traditions through food.
 Hosted by the Senior School Diversity Club, the event featured eight stations, each offering a delicious dessert or delicacy from different countries, prepared by parent and staff volunteers.